 - Provide work-based learning experiences for students (simulations, labs, field trips, internships, clinicals, paid and unpaid work experiences)

 - Teach a module or topic

-- Assist with placement of completers
+- Assist with placement of program completers

-- Provide resources (equipment, material, facilities)
+- Provide resources (equipment, materials, facilities)

 - Share libraries of visual aids, books, and magazines

 - Review curriculum (objectives, structure and length, curriculum frameworks and course descriptions, assessments, industry credentials, safety, course materials)

 - Advise on academic, technical, and employability standards